 Michael Stone (voiced by David Thewlis) is a famous customer service expert whose book has inspired countless businesses and people who work in that industry, but who is in the midst of suffering some form of mental breakdown in which he sees practically everyone – including his own wife and son – as having the same face and voice (Tom Noonan).
 But while away to present a conference to Cincinnati, his stay at the hotel leads to him firstly attempted to rekindle with an old flame to see if that will bring him comfort, before being surprised by a new voice and a distinctive face – Lisa (Jennifer Jason Leigh).
-Instantly smitten by the woman, he invites her and her friend – another Noonan – for drinks and chemistry sparks between the expert and his anomalous fan
+Instantly smitten by the woman, he invites her and her friend – another Noonan – for drinks and chemistry sparks between the expert and his anomalous fan.

 The first thing to mention right off the bat is the glorious stop-motion animation.
 With the character designs being so far into the uncanny valley that certain scenes look almost realistic (the line placed horizontally behind the eyes aside, being kept on show for good reason as the film progresses, as opposed to the likes of Laika and Aardman who conceal it), it's astounding just how well put-together the whole production is with all the effort being shown on screen.
 From the simple shots of a plane in the air to an elongated one-shot following Stone from the reception desk to his room and even the sex scene between Michael and Lisa, the whole thing is animated beautifully, and alone is worth the Oscar nomination it received.